elementor/elementor/readme.txt

 == Changelog ==

+= 2.3.4 - 2018-11-29 =
+* Tweak: Make sure "Edit with Elementor" action link is the last link in My Templates
+* Fix: CSS parsing for non-existing controls ([#6296](https://github.com/pojome/elementor/issues/6296))
+* Fix: Shows only editable documents in Finder

 = 2.3.3 - 2018-11-28 =
 * New: Added `elementor/frontend/{$element_type}/should_render` filter
 * Tweak: Added a new `render_html_attributes` method